 The demand for more and better education often comes straight from students.

-At Boston University School of Medicine, after students bemoaned curricular shortcomings, the school’s medical education committee approved their request in 2019 for an in-depth analysis of race-related content.
+At Boston University School of Medicine, after students expressed concern over curricular shortcomings, the school’s medical education committee approved their request in 2019 for an in-depth analysis of race-related content.
 A review of gender and sexual identity topics was already underway.

 Kaye-Alese Green, a third-year Boston University student involved in the anti-racism project, explains that it was a massive undertaking that spanned 13 months.
 In fact, dozens of students pored over hundreds of pages: every syllabus, lecture slide, course document, and practice exam question.
 The result was a 137-page report released in June.
 Now, the school is rolling out major educational updates beginning this year and continuing for several more.